 In accordance with IAS 36, the Group conducted an impairment test as at 31 December 2021 on a value-in-use basis.
-The cash-generating unit for the purpose of impairment testing is the KN-1 well.
-The Company uses a financial model of the forecast discounted cash flow to calculate the assets value-in-use.
-However, as key judgements for the 2021 impairment test concluded no production (see Note 1), the value in use calculation was US\$nil.
+The CGU for the purpose of impairment testing is the KN-1 well.
+The Company uses a financial model of the forecast discounted cash flow to calculate the asset's value-in-use.
+However, as key judgements for the 2021 impairment test concluded no production (see Note 1), the value-in-use calculation was US\$nil.
 Consequently, the Directors concluded that the Kiliwani North CGU was fully impaired and an impairment of US\$872,000 was recognised.
-These conditions and assessments continued in 2023 and therefore expenditures incurred during the year were capitalised and immediately impaired.
+These conditions and assessments continued in 2024 and therefore expenditures incurred during the year of US\$1.48 million (mainly accrued decommissioning provision costs) were capitalised and immediately impaired.